MarkoKleineBuening/LLUMC-Publications/README.md

 # LLUMC-Publications
-Repository for static binaries, benachmarks, scripts, etc. for execution LLUMC and related approaches for the TACAS 2019.
+Repository for static binaries, benachmarks, scripts for the execution of LLUMC and related approaches.
+Furthermore results of evaluating LLUMC compared to CBMC and LLBMC are given.
 Every folder contains further information in a seperate README file.
 Following the set up for the benchmarks as performed by the autors are described.
 The main  execution of the different tools are in the 02_* scripts.